Shrek 2: Plot

 The next morning, Shrek and Fiona awaken to find they are now human, and Donkey is a white stallion.
-In order to make the change permanent, Shrek must kiss Fiona by midnight.
+To make the change permanent, Shrek must kiss Fiona by midnight.
 Shrek, Donkey, and Puss return to the castle; however, Fairy Godmother, having discovered the theft, has sent Charming to pose as human Shrek and win Fiona's love.
 At Fairy Godmother's urging, Shrek leaves the castle, believing that the best way to make Fiona happy is to let her go.

 Fiona is skeptical of Charming; therefore, to ensure the two will wed, Fairy Godmother gives Harold a love potion to put into Fiona's tea.
 This exchange is overheard by Shrek, Donkey, and Puss, who are arrested by the royal knights after Donkey inadvertently exposes them.
 While the ball begins, the fairy tale creatures - having seen the arrest on the news - rescue the trio from the dungeon.
 They all storm the castle with the help of Mongo, a monstrous living gingerbread man created by the Muffin Man.

 Though Mongo is destroyed, the group manages to break into the ball.
 Shrek fails to prevent Charming from kissing Fiona, but instead of falling in love, Fiona knocks him out.
 Harold reveals that he swapped Fiona's tainted teacup with his own, refusing to go through with the plot.
 Livid, the Fairy Godmother tries to strike Shrek with a spell from her magic wand.
 Harold jumps in front of it and is struck; the rest of the spell reflects off his breastplate and hits the Fairy Godmother, causing her to disintegrate into bubbles.

-Harold reverts into the Frog Prince, having used the "Happily Ever After" potion years earlier to gain Lillian's love.
+Harold reverts to his true form as the Frog Prince, having used the "Happily Ever After" potion years earlier to gain Lillian's love.
 He approves of Shrek and Fiona's marriage, while Lillian assures Harold that she still loves him.
-As the clock strikes midnight, Fiona declines Shrek's offer to remain human, and they revert into ogres, while Donkey also returns to normal.
+As the clock strikes midnight, Fiona declines Shrek's offer to remain human, and they revert to ogres, while Donkey also returns to normal, much to his sadness.
 Everyone celebrates as the ball continues.
 In a mid-credits scene, Dragon, who had recently married Donkey, arrives with several dragon-donkey hybrid babies.